Links on Android Authority may earn us a commission. Learn more.

 7. Web sharing

-Exporting my images in Adobe Lightroom from any device is great, but most times I don’t even need to export them.
-Adobe makes it easy to share my images through their own web sharing system.
+Exporting my images in Adobe Lightroom from any device is great, but I don’t even need to export them most times.
+Adobe makes it easy to share photos through its web sharing system.
 One can share albums by adding specific people or sharing a link.
 Images and edits are already saved in the cloud, so why not take advantage of that?

 After sharing my albums, people can like or comment on my images.
 It’s great for getting tips from fellow photographers or requests from clients.